Business model: What is it and why is it important?

 9. Differentiate the costs incurred in the business model

-Finally, to run a successful business model you need to ensure financial viability.
+Finally, to run a successful Business Model you need to ensure financial viability.
 For this it is necessary to divide the operating costs as follows: Fixed Costs, Variable Costs.
 In addition, economies of scale, cost minimization and premium value propositions that generate the maximum possible value must be considered.

 In conclusion, the way you do your BMC should not be rigid at all but following a series of steps ensures that the process is sequential and logical.
 This makes the design process a high value activity.